Barrhead railway station: History

-The station was opened by the Glasgow, Barrhead and Neilston Direct Railway on 27 September 1848.
+The station was opened by the Glasgow, Barrhead and Neilston Direct Railway (GB&NDR) on 27 September 1848.
 The line southwards beyond Neilston (Low) to via Dunlop (the Glasgow and Kilmarnock Joint Railway) was added between 1871 and 1873 by the Glasgow and South Western Railway and Caledonian Railway, giving travellers access to the G&SWR main line to Dumfries and Carlisle.
-The GB&NDR had originally been absorbed by the Caledonian Railway three years after completion, but was subsequently vested jointly into the CR and G&SWR by an Act of Parliament in 1869 in order to facilitate the extension southwards.
-Regular passenger services to the former G&SWR terminus at ended with its closure in June 1966 - all services from here have henceforth used the former Caledonian station at Glasgow Central as their terminal.
+The GB&NDR had originally been absorbed by the Caledonian Railway three years after completion, but was subsequently vested jointly into the CR and G&SWR by the Caledonian and Glasgow and South Western Railways (Kilmarnock Joint Line) Act 1869 (32 & 33 Vict. c. xcviii) in order to facilitate the extension southwards.
+Regular passenger services to the former G&SWR terminus at ended with its closure in June 1966 – all services from here have henceforth used the former Caledonian station at Glasgow Central as their terminal.